galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 > {: .tip}
 >
 > 4. Click 'Next' and download the spreadsheet .tsv file.
-> 5. Fill in the spreadsheet, pay particular attention to the following:
+> 5. Fill in the spreadsheet, paying particular attention to the following:
 > >+ sample: same as you used in sample submission - alias or accession
 > >+ study: use study accession
 > >+ forward/reverse_file_name: make sure this is the same as what will be uploaded.
-It should be compressed.
+It should be the compressed .gz file you created.
+> >+ forward/reverse_file_md5: copy this from md5sums.tsv you generated earlier.
 > 6. Uploaded the completed spreadsheet and submit.
 > 7. If the upload is successful a run accession (ERR*) and experiment accesion (ERX*) will be issued for each read submission.